akher123/datavanced-healthcare-management/README.md

 Click Authorize, then Close.

+**HCMS API Seed Data**

+The application automatically seeds roles and users into the database on startup.

+- Roles
+  - Admin, Doctor, Nurse Receptionist

+- Office

+- Caregiver

+- User
 ## Quick Start Instructions
+- Run Applicatin and brows swagger using url: https://localhost:7024/index.html
-Open the Auth section in Swagger.
+- Open the Auth section in Swagger.

 - Use the POST /login endpoint with the admin credentials provided.